Tae Kwon Do

 Kids who don’t always thrive in highly social environments may find it easier to get to know people and make new friends when they’re in a room filled with peers who share a common interest.

-If you have a shy or timid child than putting them in a TaeKwonDo class, where they are all start off at the same level, helps them learn to interact with other kids there own age as they all go through the same process of learning.
+If you have a shy or timid child, putting them in a TaeKwonDo class, where they are all start off at the same level, helps them learn to interact with other kids of their own age as they all go through the same process of learning.

 4. Physical Fitness and Activity

 The 3 pieces of the fitness puzzle are Strength, Flexibility, and Endurance.
 A typical Taekwondo class involves dynamic punching and kicking drills, blocks, core-strengthening exercises such as sit-ups, push-ups and stretches.

 A kid will build stamina and strength through such active movements and for younger children, learning and practicing the forms (specific patterns of defense and attack movements) leads to better motor skills and body control.

 Another advantage is, by limiting a kid's technology time, and getting them off the couch encourages them to be more physically active and mentally fresh.